College of Letters & Science

 - Tentative ideas for an honor's thesis and a letter from a faculty member agreeing to supervise the project

 Any student is eligible to earn the program's undergraduate certificate in gender and women's studies.
-Special students are eligible to complete the certificate if they have completed a bachelor's degree.
-Students must meet with the certificate advisor to determine if they have completed the following requirements:
+Special students are eligible to complete the certificate if they have completed a Bachelor's degree.

 - 3 humanities credits (H, L, or Z) in gender and women's studies